 With a running time of right about 60 minutes, there’s no real time to get overly bored once the animation kicks in, though I can see the live-action intro losing a lot of people right off the bat.
 But if you soldier through that, you get to watch robots squash people then turn into a camera that shoots a death ray for no good reason.
 I mean, each of the three robots was already armed with assorted lasers and death rays, so changing into a camera death ray that has to be operated by the final robots means you’re reducing your total number of death rays form three or four to one.
 This is sort of like how Megatron in The Transformers was a giant robot with a huge fucking cannon on his shoulder, but he’d always transform and turn into a little gun that then had to be fired by another Transformer.

 All in all, this is a more coherent movie, with more consistent animation.
-We don’t switch crews or robots from one frame to the next, and while the dudes still don’t draw humans very well (what is the deal with the teacher?
-I’m not even fazed by Kim Il-sung’s weird elongated, pot-bellied, hunchbacked, goitered appearance at this point — after all, that’s what evil communists look like anyway), we still get lots of giant robot fighting action, a chase scene between two space helicopters (not exactly thrilling), and that green dude sipping martini after martini.
-The only real continuity error is that his martini changes colors pretty frequently, but I just assumed that’s because he was finishing so many and pouring himself another one, probably because he was having a hard time looking at the horribly malformed North Korean despot.
+We don’t switch crews or robots from one frame to the next, and while the dudes still don’t draw humans very well (what is the deal with the teacher), we still get lots of giant robot fighting action, a chase scene between two space helicopters (not exactly thrilling), and that green dude sipping martini after martini.
+The only real continuity error is that his martini changes colors pretty frequently, but I just assumed that’s because he was finishing so many and pouring himself another one, probably because he was having a hard time working with that North Korean despot.
 Why didn’t this guy pick a better earthly agent?

 The robot designs this time around shirk ripping off the famous Japanese giant robots and instead focus primarily on the Transformers.
 Speaking of transforming, the main robot, while he doesn’t change from one robot to another from shot to shot as we got from so many of the robots in Space Thunder Kids, still manages to exist as a fine example of the total lack of interest on the part of the filmmakers in anything relating to continuity.
 One second, he’s got a little yellow “W” on his chest, and the next shot, there’s a big white “W” on his chest, and then later on, there won’t be any letter at all, and he’ll have wings on his calves, or maybe not.